-For $n$ wavelengths the state can be shift-reflected $2n-1$ times with the operation $\mathscr{S}$.
+For a forcing with $y$-wavenumber $n$, the state can be shift-reflected $2n-1$ times with the operation $\mathscr{S}$.
 Together with the rotation $\mathscr{R}$ there will be a total of $4n$ states that are related by symmetries.
-In the case of $n=2$ this results in eight regions of state space that are related to one another by symmetries.
+In the case of $n=2$ this results in eight regions of state space that are related to one another by these discrete symmetries.
 In the chaotic regime that we consider, trajectories visit each of these regions.
 Relatedly, velocity fields for the Kolmogorov flow satisfy the \emph{equivarance} property associated with these actions: if $\bu$ is a solution at a given time, then so are $\mathscr{S}\bu$, $\mathscr{R}\bu$, and $\mathscr{T}_l\bu$.
 We elaborate on this property in Sec.~\ref{sec:prepros}.

 The total kinetic energy for this system ($KE$), dissipation rate ($D$) and power input ($I$) are